February 10, 2012

 Many people I know spend time thinking about the past, and the way they have lived life.
 Some people have glowing thoughts of the way they were before being born again in the Spirit, while others regret their former manner of life.
 Today we will read about Paul reviewing his former manner of life, and why he reviewed his past with the Galatians.
 I often hear people preoccupied with their past, and never focusing upon the present and the future.
 As a believer, your past should be under the control of Jesus Christ and the Holy Spirit.
 In this passage today, watch how Paul uses his past life before salvation as part of his message to the Galatians.
 So, today we will focus upon a passage in the Bible that teaches us about how we should look at our past.

 More Extremely Zealous for My Ancestral Traditions.
-In Galatians 1:14, page 1820, Paul looked at the root of “Judaism.”
-He traced his behavior to zealous devotion to “ancestral traditions” (“παραδόσεων“).
+In Galatians 1:14, Paul looked at the root of “Judaism.”
+He traced his behavior to zealous devotion to “ancestral traditions” (“παραδόσεων”).
 This term for ancestral traditions highlights the problem with supplanting the text of Scripture with the teachings of men.
 Some Jews held that Moses not only wrote the first five books of the Bible, called the Torah or Pentateuch, but he also delivered oral traditions which were handed down from generation to generation.
 Judging from the content of those traditions at the time of Paul, they lead people away from God, so that they were opposed to Christ when He came.
-Remember that Jesus came unto His own people of Israel, and they did not receive Him (John 1:11, page 1653), because they did not know the God of the Old Testament, His Father and Himself, as the Yahweh of the Old Testament (John 8:19, page 1671).
+Remember that Jesus came to His own people of Israel, and they did not receive Him (John 1:11), because they did not know the God of the Old Testament, His Father and Himself, as the Yahweh of the Old Testament (John 8:19).
 Today, we see all kinds of false teachers adding material to the Bible, because they claim God revealed something to them.
 All such teaching contradicts the Bible itself, and leads away from Christ and knowledge of God.

 When we truly know the power of Christ in our salvation, we gain a whole new perspective upon our entire lives.
 Instead of living in guilt and shame for past sins, we delight in the power of Christ transforming our lives from sinners to holy ones in Him.
 We see His power working in our lives each day, delivering us from sin and sinful practices, and enjoying His love day by day.
 We do not fear our past, but know we have no condemnation from God, and live in peace with Him for eternity.
 Our past becomes our testimony for Christ and His power.
 We must always see ourselves as the Bible describes us, and abandon our own sinful images of who we were and are now in Christ.
 The truth of our lives shines with the glory of God at work in us, when we open our eyes and see the great things Jesus has been doing within us.